Practical ways to resolve conflict

-We often see conflict as destructive and it can be if mishandled.
-When you handle conflict well it can lead to magnificent creativity and growth.
+We often see conflict as destructive, and it can be if mishandled.
+When you handle conflict well, it can lead to magnificent creativity and growth.

-What are the issues about managing conflict?
+What are the issues with managing conflict?

-Common humanity, common vision
+Common humanity, shared vision.

 Tools and stories

-Put the other parties position
+Put the other party’s position.